9 Resume Mistakes That Could Seriously Cost You the Job

 You repeat the same phrases

 Saying you “contributed” content to a company newsletter is fine the first time.
 However, if you say you also “contributed” to sales meeting objectives in the second line, your future employer’s eyes might start to glaze over.
 Change up your action verbs: You brainstormed, you initiated, you managed … you get the idea.
-These are smart phrases you should always say on a job interview.

 You write way too much